 Why Unit 1 Is Perfect for Back to School

-The first unit in 7th grade is anchored around three engaging short stories and one thought-provoking memoir that illuminate how it looks and feels to be an outsider.
-This unit engages students with diverse protagonists and universal experiences that provide opportunities for students to build empathy.
+The first unit in 7th grade engages students with diverse protagonists and universal experiences that provide opportunities for students to build empathy.
 Reading comprehension lessons challenge students to consider their role in creating community for others through collaborative discussion.
 Middle school students will easily relate to and empathize with these characters, as many 7th grade students continually grapple with the struggle to belong.

 Characters in this unit feel that they don’t belong or don’t know how to interact with those they see as “outsiders.”
 By the end of the unit, students will hone key reading skills, including identifying how authors craft and develop themes in their stories.
 To practice this reading skill, students practice writing sophisticated evidence-based paragraphs that include arguments, evidence, and explanations.
 They will plan and write a full literary analysis essay that includes complete paragraphs and clear introductions and conclusions.